kleekich/BlogDeployed/README.md

 Blog App is a simple application where users can create, edit, delete simple blog with image.
 This blog app is created to demonstrate several aspects of full-stack web application development:
-* RESTful application work
+* Overall flow of RESTful application
-* Manageing MongoDB database hosted by a cloud hosting, mLab
+* Management of MongoDB database hosted by a cloud hosting, mLab
 * Deployment with Heroku

 ## Getting Started

-* To create a new blog, you can go to *New* Tap in navigation bar
+* To create a new blog, you can go to **New** Tap in navigation bar
-* To see the detail view of a blog, push the blog
+* To see the detail view of a blog, click the blog
-* To edit the blog, go to the detail view of the blog and push *Edit* button
+* To edit the blog, go to the detail view of the blog and push **Edit** button
-* To delete the blog, push *Delete* button in the detail view
+* To delete the blog, push **Delete** button in the detail view
+* To show the list of blogs, push **Home** button in the naviagation bar

    [Visit Blog App Here](https://blog-app-kangsik-lee.herokuapp.com/)